Library Searching Basics for Students

 Finding reliable sources for your assignments can be tough, but as a CIS student, you have full access to support from the UMN Libraries!
 Take a tour of our website and learn how you can efficiently search for online sources that will dazzle your teachers (and maybe some ebooks or streaming videos for fun too)!
 Chat us 24/7, you can ask us anything!

-We can visit an online classroom or record an instructional video based on your assignment.
-Send an email to Kate Peterson (email@example.com) with the date, time and with your ideas, your learning objectives or assignment.
+Schedule an in-person visit or we can visit via an online classroom or record an instructional video based on your assignment.
+Send an email to Kate Peterson (firstname.lastname@example.org) with the date, time and with your ideas, your learning objectives or assignment.

 Welcome to the University of Minnesota Libraries